Robo-Linkers/Gesture-controlled-robotic-arm/README.md

   - Microcontroller: ESP32 or compatible board for processing input signals
   - Power Supply: AC power source for operation.
   ### Designs
-  - Refer to the designs folder for schematic diagrams and design documents related to the glove and robotic arm.
+  - For detailed information on the setup, schematics, and design documents related to the glove and robotic arm, refer to the Design Folder.
+It includes all the necessary diagrams and documentation to help you build the physical system and understand the circuitry.
   ### Testing
   - The tests folder contains Arduino sketches for testing individual components, including:
     - Flex sensors
     - Dual MPU6050
     - Power electronics (motors, servos)
+  - If you encounter any errors, test each component individually to identify the source of the issue.
+  > It is **highly recommended** to test each component individually before full assembly to ensure everything is working correctly and to avoid complications during the final integration.

 ---